|Madden NFL 25 (2013)||(Creative Director)|

 |Command & Conquer: Red Alert 3 (2008)||(Special Thanks)|

-Rex Dickson is a 13 year veteran of the game industry with multiple million+ selling titles as a lead designer.
+Rex Dickson is a 17 year veteran of the game industry with 13+ shipped titles with sales of over 30 million units worldwide.

-Rex has lectured on game design at the University for Advancing Computer Technology, the University of Southern California, the Art Institute of San Diego/Los Angeles and Marist College.
+Rex has lectured on game design at the University for Advancing Computer Technology, the University of Southern California, the Art Institute of San Diego/Los Angeles, UCF FIEA and Marist College.
 Rex has also taught several semesters of game design at the Otis Art Institute in Los Angeles.